-Generally we get electrical power from a Power Station and of course, there is a minimum possibility that it will present near to our home.
+Generally, we get electrical power from a Power Station and of course, there is a minimum possibility that it will present near to our home.
 So it travels a long distance to come to our home.
-We use several types of the power transformer to transport the required power to our home or industry.
+We use several types of power transformer to transport the required power to our home or industry.

 You can read this article “How electricity comes to our home” and you will get a clear idea about the transmission and distribution system of electrical power.
 In this post, I am going to discuss “why we use high voltage AC (Alternating Current) power on a transmission line?”